ultramozg/learning_terraform/README.md

 #### 05 section
  - The 5th section coverts how to provision a k8s cluster iniside Azure

+#### 06 section
+ - The 6th section discover how to user terraform import command, when resources already exists , for example k8s service like AKS :)

 #### TIPS

 To run terraform within `AWS` cloud provider, use something like this